Shared description

 Bench Mark

 - Fundamental bench marks have been constructed at selected sites where foundations can be set on stable strata such as bedrock.
 Each FBM consists of a buried chamber with a brass bolt set in the top of a granite pillar.
 See NG8825 : Dornie fundamental bench mark for an example.
-FBMs were used in Ireland as well as GB but those in Ireland do not have any surface markers, nor are they marked on standard maps.
+FBMs were used in Ireland as well as GB but have a different design without any surface pillar (little is known about most of them, but at least one has been found C4158 : Malin Head Fundamental Bench Mark).

 - Flush brackets consist of metal plates about 90 mm wide and 175 mm long.
 Each bracket has a unique serial number.
 They are most commonly found on most Triangulation Pillars, some churches or on other important civic buildings.
 See J3270 : Flush Bracket, Belfast for an example.